 You’re probably excited after having signed a contract to buy a home.
 This is especially true if it’s your first one.
-That being said, you want to ensure you take care to do everything needed to safeguard this new investment for you and your family.
-Our staff at S.P.T.
-Home Services LLC. realize that hiring a quality inspector to do a professional home inspection of the residence is definitely one of these essential tasks.
+That being said, you want to ensure you take care to do everything needed to safeguard this new investment for you and your family—our staff at S.P.T.
+Home Services realize that hiring a quality inspector to do a professional home inspection of the residence is definitely essential.

 Finding a Quality Inspector